GuanceCloud/guance-docs/docs/en/logs/miniapp-collection.md

 ## Status Parameter

-After the SDk is initialized, you can define different types of states using the `log` API provided
+After the SDk is initialized, you can define different types of states using the `log` API provided.

 ```javascript
 log (message: string, messageContext: Context, status? = 'debug' | 'info' | 'warning' | 'error' | 'critical')